-Beyond MAX_UPHILL hops (lines 32-45), the node finds the nodes (1) u{min} : closest to the destination in identifier space, and (2) u{other} : on the opposite side of u{min} to the destination.
-The message is sent to u{min} or u{other} , only if the next hop is closer to the destination than the previous hop.
-It should be noted that this condition only requires progress with respect to the previous node; it still allows a message to take one hop that is farther away from the destination than the current node.
+Beyond MAX_HILL hops (lines 30-41), the message is sent to u{min} or u{sec} , only if the next hop is closer to the destination than the previous hop.
+It should be noted that this condition only requires progress with respect to the previous node; it still allows a message take one hop that is farther away from destination than the current node.